 Director: Professor JB Shank (history)

 CEMH is a premier research, teaching, and resource center for studying the early modern world.
 The Center emphasizes a global and comparative approach and supports historical work drawing from a variety of disciplines, methodologies, and perspectives.
 CEMH collaborates with other centers and departments on interdisciplinary activities and graduate seminars and seeks to create scholarly connections between the University of Minnesota and other institutions.

 Director: Professor James A. Parente, Jr. (German, Nordic, Slavic & Dutch)

 CGES is dedicated to educating the next generation of specialists in the interdisciplinary study of Germany and Europe by supporting the research and teaching of its affiliated faculty, graduate, and undergraduate students, and sponsoring public fora to inform the professional and business community and the general public about current German and European issues.

 Center for Holocaust and Genocide Studies (CHGS)

 Director: Professor Alejandro Baer (global studies and sociology)

-CHGS provides premiere academic programs, fostering a community of students studying genocide and mass violence while cultivating the essential connection between scholarly inquiry, education and outreach to different sectors of society.
+CHGS provides premier academic programs, fostering a community of students studying genocide and mass violence while cultivating the essential connection between scholarly inquiry, education, and outreach to different sectors of society.
 Our work is motivated by the hope to inspire future generations to fight hatred and strengthen democracy, thus ensuring a more peaceful and just world.

 Human Rights Program (HRP)